Numi2/zk-proof-of-funds/zkpf/README.md

 This workspace hosts an end-to-end proving stack for custodial proof-of-funds attestations.
 The Halo2 circuit enforces a Poseidon commitment over the attestation fields, verifies a secp256k1 ECDSA signature, derives a nullifier scoped to a verifier/policy pair, and now additionally exposes the hash of the custodian’s allow-listed public key as a public input.
 Deterministic fixtures and test witnesses make it possible to run consistent proofs in CI or locally without depending on external custody systems.

-### What’s New
+### What's New
+- **URI-Encapsulated Payments (ZIP 324)**: Send Zcash via secure messaging (Signal, WhatsApp) without knowing the recipient's address.
+New `zkpf-uri-payment` crate handles ephemeral key derivation via ZIP 32, Bech32m key encoding, and URI parsing.
+React components provide create/receive/history UI at `/wallet/uri-payment`.
+Keys are recoverable from wallet backup using a gap limit scan.
 - **Deterministic witness generation**: `zkpf-circuit/tests/basic.rs` builds a fully valid attestation + signature fixture, allowing the MockProver to run with real data instead of `unimplemented!()`.
 - **Expanded public inputs**: An eighth instance column now commits to `custodian_pubkey_hash`, and the nullifier mixes `(account_id_hash, scope_id, policy_id, current_epoch)`.
 - **Custodian allowlist baked into the circuit**: `zkpf_circuit::custodians` tracks the exact secp256k1 keys that may sign attestations.
 The circuit hashes the witness public key and constrains it to the allow-listed hash, and the tests panic when attempting to use a non-listed custodian.
 - **Shared fixtures crate**: `zkpf-test-fixtures` produces prover artifacts, serialized public inputs, and JSON blobs with deterministic values so that integration tests across crates consume the same data.
 - **Server-owned policy enforcement**: The backend now loads allow-listed policies from `config/policies.json` (override with `ZKPF_POLICY_PATH`).
 Clients reference policies by `policy_id`, and the service enforces the stored expectations for threshold, currency, custodian, scope, and policy identifiers.
 - **Durable nullifier replay protection**: A persistent sled-backed store (`ZKPF_NULLIFIER_DB`, default `data/nullifiers.db`) keeps `(scope_id, policy_id, nullifier)` tuples so duplicate proofs remain rejected across process restarts.
-- **Provider-backed Zashi sessions & canonical attestations**: The custodial circuit now includes a dedicated Zashi custodian ID + key, `zkpf-common` exposes a reusable `Attestation` model + Poseidon message-hash helper, and the backend/front-end add `/zkpf/zashi/session/*` APIs plus a “Zashi provider session” workflow that fetches a signed bundle straight from the Zashi app.
+- **Provider-backed Zashi sessions & canonical attestations**: The custodial circuit now includes a dedicated Zashi custodian ID + key, `zkpf-common` exposes a reusable `Attestation` model + Poseidon message-hash helper, and the backend/front-end add `/zkpf/zashi/session/*` APIs plus a "Zashi provider session" workflow that fetches a signed bundle straight from the Zashi app.

 ### Repository Layout
 | Crate | Purpose |